 The short answer is yes.

-Our eyes require oxygen to function, and laying anything overtop of the surface of the eye will hinder its ability to absorb oxygen in the air.
+Our eyes require oxygen to function, and laying anything over the surface of the eye will hinder its ability to absorb oxygen from the air.
 All contact lenses – colour or clear – are thin pieces of silicone polymers that are specifically engineered to allow for oxygen to travel through the lens to the eye.
-Because they can have such a detrimental affect to our ocular health when they are not fitted properly, contact lenses are regulated medical devices by law, and must be prescribed by an eyecare professional, even if the lenses themselves do not carry any visual correction.

 Eyecare professionals look at more than just the prescription to assess how a contact lens fits.
 Just as everyone’s eyes are unique in size and shape, not every contact lens is the same size.
-Your eyecare professional will look at several different factors: are the contact lenses too tight?
+Your eye care professional will look at several different factors: are the contact lenses too tight?
 Too loose?
 Too small?
 Would you be better suited to a monthly lens rather than a daily?
-Your eyecare professional will also instruct you on the proper care and handling of a lens, to ensure maximum comfort and minimal risk for contact lens related complications, such as bacterial transmission that can cause infection.

 The ideal contact lens fit is more than just being able to see the 20/20 line!